ioncakephper/aidoccli/README.md

 - `npm run format:md`: Checks for formatting issues with Prettier for Markdown files.
 - `npm run format:md:fix`: Formats all Markdown files with Prettier.

-## How It Works
+## Manage repository files

-This template is built around a fully automated, commit-driven workflow.
+This repository is built around a fully automated, commit-driven workflow.

 ### Pre-commit and Commit Message Hooks